 Dan Romer, Ph.D.

-Dan Romer, Ph.D., is research director of the Annenberg Public Policy Center and director of its Adolescent Communication Institute (ACI).
+Dan Romer, Ph.D., is research director of the Annenberg Public Policy Center.